magicaks/magicaks/setup.md

 ## What have we installed?

-Congratulations, you have provisioned your AKS cluster with the following resources
+Congratulations, you have provisioned your AKS cluster with the following resources:

-1. AKS cluster.
+* AKS cluster with

-   1. VMSS node pool with 1 - 5 nodes.
+   * VMSS node pool with 1 - 5 nodes
-   2. Container insights in enabled.
+   * Container Insights enabled
-   3. ~~Pod security policies enabled.~~ (AKS has deprecated PSP in favor of Azure Policy)
+   * ~~Pod security policies enabled~~ (AKS has deprecated PSP in favor of Azure Policy)
-   4. RBAC enabled.
+   * RBAC enabled
-   5. Calico as the network plugin
+   * Calico as the network plugin
-   6. Kubernetes version = 1.19.7
+   * Kubernetes version = 1.19.7

-2. Flux gitOps operator
+* Flux GitOps operator
-3. Azure KeyVault
+* Azure Key Vault
-4. akv2k8s operator installed to provide seamless access to KeyVault secrets.
+* akv2k8s operator installed to provide seamless access to Key Vault secrets
-5. Service bus integrated and primary connection string stored in KeyVault and exposed in cluster as K8s secret.
+* Service bus integrated and primary connection string stored in Key Vault and exposed in cluster as K8s secret
-6. Integration with Azure Active Directory for K8s RBAC.
+* Integration with Azure Active Directory for K8s RBAC
-7. Pod security policies enabled and a restricted policy added.
+* Pod security policies enabled and a restricted policy added
-8. Azure Policy enabled on the cluster.
-No policies assigned right now.
+* Azure Policy enabled on the cluster (no policies assigned right now)
-9. Azure Firewall integrated with network and application rules as recommended by AKS.
+* Azure Firewall integrated with network and application rules as recommended by AKS
-10. Grafana connected to log analytics workspace of the cluster is running in Azure container instance backed by managed Postgresql Azure database.
+* Grafana connected to Log Analytics workspace of the cluster is running in Azure Container Instances backed by managed PostgreSQL database